2016 Race Details

-The BMO Vancouver Half Marathon starts at 07:00am on Sunday, May 3, 2015 at Queen Elizabeth Park.
-The start line is located inside Queen Elizabeth Park on Midlothian Avenue near Hillcrest Community Centre.
+The BMO Vancouver Half Marathon starts at 07:00am on Sunday, May 1, 2016 at Queen Elizabeth Park.
+The Start Line is located inside Queen Elizabeth Park on Midlothian Avenue near Hillcrest Community Centre.
+This is the 2016 BC Half Marathon Championship course!

 - Race bib with built-in timing chip